craftingcity/RollHighOrDie/Character Rules/Creating A Character.md

 1. Roll & Assign Ability Scores
 2. Introduce Character Concept
 3. Spend 4 EXP
-	1. It is recommended that you gain a Feature, a Trait, a Combat Skill, and another Skill or another Feature.
+	1. It is recommended that you attain at least one Feature, one Trait, and one Combat Skill for creating your first Character.

+##